 Infant deaths: Raj govt panel gives docs clean chit, says hospital needs improvement

-A Rajasthan government committee found that Kota’s JK Lone Hospital is short of beds and its functioning needs improvement but cleared the doctors there of any lapses over the recent death of infants admitted there, an official said.
+A Rajasthan government committee has cleared Kota’s JK Lone Hospital of any lapses after the recent deaths of 10 infants in 48 hours, an official said on Tuesday as opposition MPs visited the place, claiming they found it overcrowded and badly managed.
 At least 91 infants have died at the government hospital during the past month, triggering opposition criticism and a visit by a team from the National Commission for Protection of Child Rights (NCPCR).

-The three-member state government committee of doctors was sent to investigate the 10 deaths on December 23 and 24.
-Earlier, the NCPCR had served as show cause notice to the state government.
-"Pigs were found roaming inside the campus of the hospital," its chairperson Priyank Kanoongo had said in it.

 "The committee submitted that eight out of the 10 infants were referred from other hospitals in a critical condition and two were born at the hospital itself,” Galriya said.
 “Due treatment was given to all of them.
 The committee had checked medical records.
 Whoever was to be put on ventilator, the required treatment was provided," he added.